Professor Kasia M. Jaszczolt

 All content © K.M.
 Jaszczolt

-Kasia Jaszczolt (pronounced: Yashchout), (D.Phil Oxon 1992, PhD Cantab 1999, MAE) is Professor of Linguistics and Philosophy of Language, University of Cambridge, and Professorial Fellow and Director of Studies in Linguistics at Newnham College, Cambridge.
-She has worked at the University of Cambridge since 1995, first as Assistant Lecturer, Lecturer, and Reader and since 2010 as Professor.
+Kasia Jaszczolt (pronounced: Yashchout), (D.Phil Oxon, PhD Cantab, MAE) is Professor of Linguistics and Philosophy of Language, University of Cambridge, and Professorial Fellow and Director of Studies in Linguistics at Newnham College, Cambridge.
+She obtained Master’s degrees in English and Linguistics (1987) and Philosophy (1988) from University of Łódź, Poland (her home town) and D.Phil. in Linguistics and Philosophy from University of Oxford (1992), where she was a Rawnsley Scholar at St Hugh’s College and previously a Soros Scholar at Somerville College.
+She joined University of Cambridge and Newnham College in 1995 as University Assistant Lecturer and College Fellow and Tutor respectively.
+Since 2010 she has been University Professor of Linguistics and Philosophy of Language and College Professorial Fellow.
 She was President of the Cambridge Institute of Language Research and Head of Department of Linguistics 2009-11.
 In 2012 she was elected Member of Academia Europaea and in 2015 obtained the title Alumnus VIP from the University of Łódź.